 Qantas will approve point upgrade requests if there are still vacant seats available in the premium cabin.
 So if the flight is empty in Business class, for example, it’s likely your request for a Business upgrade will be approved.
 If the flight is fully booked, you’re unfortunately out of luck.

-If you’re planning to enter the Qantas international upgrade lottey, it’s a good idea to check the loading of your flight before booking.
+If you’re planning to upgrade a Qantas international flight with points, it’s a good idea to check the loading of your flight before booking.
 You can use Expert Flyer to do this, and Australian Frequent Flyer (AFF) members can place a request in the Flight Availability/Upgrade Probability Help Desk.

 Buy an eligible fare

-Not all fare types are eligible to be upgraded with frequent flyer points!
+Not all fare types are eligible for an upgrade with points!
 On international flights, Qantas won’t allow you to upgrade from Economy “Sale” fares.
-Other airlines, like Singapore Airlines, take this a step further and only allow you to upgrade from the most expensive flexible fares.
-In the case of Singapore Airlines, it’s often better value just to redeem your points for an outright Business or First class seat.
+Other airlines, like Cathay Pacific, take this a step further and only allow point upgrades from the most expensive flexible fares.
+In the case of Cathay Pacific, it’s often better value just to redeem your points for an outright Business or First class seat.

 Some airlines only allow one-class upgrades

-Qantas will let you upgrade straight from Economy to Business class – skipping Premium Economy – but other airlines may not.
-For example, Cathay Pacific will only let you upgrade from Economy to Premium Economy, Premium Economy to Business, or Business to First class using Cathay Asia Miles.
+Qantas will let you upgrade with points straight from Economy to Business class – skipping Premium Economy – but other airlines may not.
+For example, Singapore Airlines will only let you upgrade from Economy to Premium Economy, Premium Economy to Business, or Business to First class using KrisFlyer miles.
 One way to get around this is to choose an aircraft without a Premium Economy cabin.